We may get commissions for purchases made through links in this post.

 There are several ways in which a cat can ingest poison:

-- Get a poisonous substance on its coat and then ingest it when self-grooming.
+- Getting a poisonous substance on its coat and then ingest it when self-grooming.

 What Are the Common Poisons Involved?